rvjasoliya/Photography-App/README.md

 - Show a “Next lesson” button to play next lesson from the list
 - Show video in full screen when app rotates to landscape

+Unit test task:

+- Write unit and UI automated tests with XCTest.
+- Tests have to be meaningful and comprehensive and cover all important functionality of the app.

 <table>
   <tr>
     <td>Lessons list screen</td>